 This committee opinion does not address the measurement of homocysteine levels.

 In 2018, ACOG updated their practice bulletin; no. 138 to no. 197, inherited thrombophilias in pregnancy and the recommendations include the following:

 See Related Medical Policy:

 Homocysteine testing (measurement of plasma levels of homocysteine) may be considered medically necessary for the following indications:

 Homocysteine testing is considered investigational for all other indications including but not limited to the following:

-Based on peer reviewed medical literature there is insufficient evidence to support conclusions concerning the health outcomes or benefits associated with homocysteine testing for the above indications (not an all inclusive list) and therefore, considered investigational.
+Based on peer reviewed medical literature there is insufficient evidence to support conclusions concerning the net health outcomes or benefits associated with homocysteine testing for the above indications (not an all inclusive list).

 To report provider services, use appropriate CPT* codes, Modifiers, Alpha Numeric (HCPCS level 2) codes, Revenue codes, and/or diagnosis codes.

 Wellmark medical policies address the complex issue of technology assessment of new and emerging treatments, devices, drugs, etc. They are developed to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
 Wellmark medical policies contain only a partial, general description of plan or program benefits and do not constitute a contract.
 Wellmark does not provide health care services and, therefore, cannot guarantee any results or outcomes.
 Participating providers are independent contractors in private practice and are neither employees nor agents of Wellmark or its affiliates.
 Treating providers are solely responsible for medical advice and treatment of members.
 Our medical policies may be updated and therefore are subject to change without notice.